 If you’re not tracking your finances, you won’t know if you’re running up more debt than you can handle.

-“Learn how to live below your means,” says Huynh.
+“Learn how to live below your means,” Huynh says.
 “Know exactly what you have to spend each month — and spend less.
 The long-term impact on credit profiles, credit scores, financial fitness and overall stress is immeasurable.”

 Then, consistently track your finances.
 Here are a few ways to do that.